jhajek/Linux-text-book-part-1/files/Labs/Chapter-08/lab-chapter-08.md

 1) Using `awk` and other tools, how would you find which ip caused the most HTTP 404 errors?
 Take a screenshot of the command and the output.
 Use these two files in ```files/Chapter-08/logs```: u_ex150721.log, u_ex151002.log, named `l8ex8.sh`

 1) Using `awk` and other tools, how would you capture the top 5 offending IPs?
-Take a screenshot of the command and the output.
-Use these two files in ```files/Chapter-08/logs```: u_ex150721.log, u_ex151002.log, , named `l8ex9.sh`
+Use these two files in ```files/Chapter-08/logs```: u_ex150721.log, u_ex151002.log, write a shell script named `l8ex9.sh`

-1) Using `sed`, type the command to find the line **bind-address** located in the mariadb database server config file (you might need to install mariadb-server).
+1) Using `sed`, write a shell script to find the line **bind-address** located in the mariadb database server config file (you might need to install mariadb-server).
 The file locations are: Fedora ```/etc/my.cnf.d/mariadb-server.cnf``` and Ubuntu ```/etc/mysql/mariadb.conf.d/50-server.cnf```.
-Comment out the value, change the IP value to 0.0.0.0, and write the change back to the original file.
-Take a screenshot of the output, named `l8ex10.sh`
+Comment out the value, change the IP value to 0.0.0.0, and write the change back to the original file, named `l8ex10.sh`

 ## Part 3